ohenley/adacore_jetson/jetson_nano_modules_cross.md

 ## Cross compilation from HOST(linux x86_64) to TARGET(linux aarch64) kernel module for the NVIDIA Jetson Nano

-1. The Jetson host OS, eg. Ubuntu 18.04, needs to be up and running (install, boot, login directly or ssh remotely).
-Please refer to NVIDIA documentation if such Linux install is not done yet.
+1. The Jetson host OS, based on Ubuntu 18.04, needs to be up and running (install, boot, login directly or ssh remotely).
+Please follow these steps https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit if such Linux install is not done yet.
 We have informations to gather from it, so login to the remote/**target** board, eg using ssh:
 ```
 ssh my_jetson_username@192.168.xyz.xyz
 ```